Recent or upcoming event

 - If you do, you can do it.
 If you not do, you will never be able to do it.

-- The fundamental research on the development of thesaurus of classical Japanese poetic vocabulary and description of lexical space. `
+- Grant-in-Aid for Scientific Research 2014-2017 A fundamental research on development of thesaurus of classical Japanese poetory and term spatial analysis [KAKEN]

 - Kanji Statistic Filter 'ksf'